 The above objects along with the two basic navigational functions known as filter and drilldown, you learned in the previous lesson, you should be able to design queries that meet most any business requirement.

+Note:

 There can be a total of 16 dimensions to one InfoCube.